- SAP has proposed that Netweaver was revolutionary. However, nothing really changed on SAP projects after it was introduced.

-So as you can see NetWeaver is made up of many subcomponents.
-However you will notice that NetWeaver does not seem to do anything, it is simply a container.
+So as you can see, NetWeaver is made up of many subcomponents.
+However, you will notice that NetWeaver does not seem to do anything; it is merely a container.
 That is one problem that NetWeaver itself is entirely composed of other products.
 However, a second problem is the relationship between the products, and that none of these components are related to one another.
 What does knowledge management have to do with master data?
-If master data is meant to mean SAP’s MDM, that product is now kaput.
-Knowledge management would seem to be SAP’s Solution Manager, but Solution Manager is not listed here, and Solution Manager is actually going away as a document management system and is being redirected to being an ALM which is discussed in this post.
+If master data is meant to mean SAP’s MDM, that product is now defunct.
+Knowledge management would seem to be SAP’s Solution Manager.
+But Solution Manager is not listed here, and Solution Manager is going away as a document management system and is being redirected to being an ALM, which is discussed in this post.
 This means that SAP should update the diagram to remove knowledge management as they don’t offer a viable product in this area (companies have pushed their documentation to Microsoft SharePoint).

 The items represented in the diagram above are merely a loose jumble of unrelated products.
-It’s sad that someone at SAP was paid to spend hours thinking about how to put these boxes together.
-The main issue is that these are separate products, programming languages and unknown concepts that are not part of any greater platform called “NetWeaver.”
+Sadly, someone at SAP was paid to spend hours thinking about how to put these boxes together.
+The main issue is that these are separate products, programming languages, and unknown concepts that are not part of any greater platform called “NetWeaver.”
 SAP just adds the term “NetWeaver” in front of a real product.
 That is the extent of NetWeaver’s impact on SAP’s solution.

 The Outcome of SAP NetWeaver